-- 8 - 9 Both figures and exhibits are used in this text to help graphically depict the affected environment.
+- Both figures and exhibits are used in this text to help graphically depict the affected environment.
 Figures - are graphics contained within the text.
 The figures generally show the resources across the entire study - area.
 Exhibits are contained in Appendix A. Exhibits provide more detailed depictions of the study area, - 12 using a 13-sheet series.
 Exhibit 1 covers natural resources.
 Exhibit 2 covers human resources.
-Exhibit 3 - 13 covers community resources.
-Exhibit 4 covers the footprint and impacts associated with the Preferred - 14 Alternative, and Exhibit 5 shows the footprint and impacts associated with the Reasonable Alternatives. - 15 Exhibit 6 contains the detailed lane work and transportation improvements associated with the Reasonable - 16 Alternatives.
+Exhibit 3 - covers community resources.
+Exhibit 4 covers the footprint and impacts associated with the Preferred - 15 Exhibit 6 contains the detailed lane work and transportation improvements associated with the Reasonable